An Analogue of Milnor's Invariants for Knots in 3-Manifolds: Concordance data in the lower central series

 \begin{proof} Recall that we can construct a $K(G,1)$ by attaching cells of dimension $3$ and higher to $M$.
 Furthermore, the homology groups of $G$ are the homology groups of this $K(G,1)$, thus, we have the following exact sequence

-Now, consider the Dwyer subgroup $\Phi_n(M) \subset H_2(M)$ and notice that every element of $\pi_2(M)$ maps to an element inside $\Phi_n(M)$ since a $2$-sphere is a half-$(n)$-surface of arbitrary large class.
+Now, consider the Dwyer subgroup $\Phi_m(M) \subset H_2(M)$ and notice that every element of $\pi_2(M)$ maps to an element inside $\Phi_m(M)$ since a $2$-sphere is a half-surface tower of order $m$ of arbitrary large class.
 Therefore, we have the following commutative diagram with exact rows and columns

 and thus

 by the first and third isomorphism theorems. \end{proof}